 In this scenario, it’s possible to provide a fallback or hidden value.

 Static files are files that are not processed by your static site generator.
 Instead, they are just copied over as-is at built time.

-Examples Jekyll: in Jekyll, this is any file without front matter.
-Hugo: in Hugo, this is any file in the staticDir, which defaults to static/ VuePress: static files live in .vuepress/public
+Examples Jekyll: any file without front matter.
+Hugo: static files live in the staticDir, which defaults to static/ VuePress: static files live in .vuepress/public